hsf-training/hsf-training-docker/_episodes/11-entry.md

 ~~~
 {: .output}

-However, if no `/bin/bash` is given then you are placed inside the Python 3.9 REPL.
+However, if no `/bin/bash` is given, then you are placed inside the Python 3.9 REPL.

 ~~~bash
 podman run --rm -it python:3.9-slim